wanglanjun-academic/wanglanjun-academic.github.io/index.md

 ---
 ## News
+- *Dec 21, 2024*: Our paper **Aesthetic Perception Prompting for Interpretable Image Aesthetics Assessment with MLLMs** is accepted by ICASSP'25 (CCF-B).
+Appreciate supports from Meituan.
+- *Dec 10, 2024*: Collaborated paper **Anywhere: A Multi-Agent Framework for User-Guided, Reliable, and Diverse Foreground-Conditioned Image Generation** is accepted by AAAI'25 (CCF-A).
+Congrats to Zili and his team.
+- *Nov 30, 2024*: Talk on **Vulnerability Pattern of Text-to-Image Diffusion Models (文生图模型鲁棒性缺陷模式挖掘)** at CIPS-LMG'24 in Jiaxing. [[Link]](https://github.com/datar001/Awesome-AD-on-T2IDM)
 - *Sept 13, 2024*: Our paper **Adversarial Attacks and Defenses on Text-to-Image Diffusion Models: A Survey** is accepted by Information Fusion (JCR:Q1).
 Congrats to Chenyu. [[Link]](https://github.com/datar001/Awesome-AD-on-T2IDM)
 - *July 26, 2024*: Talk on **Multimedia Information Propagation Control with Social Bots（基于社交机器人的多媒体传播安全可控）** at ChinaMM'24 in Yinchuan. [[Slides]](\file\ChinaMM-wanglj_publicshareversion.pdf)
 - *July 16, 2024*: Our paper **Bots Shield Fake News: Adversarial Attack on User Engagement based Fake News Detection** is accepted by CIKM (CCF-B).
 Congrats to Zehao!
 Appreciate supports from SMP-IDATA Open Youth Fund.